algolia/instantsearch/docs/custom-component.md

-Custom Search Component
+Custom Components
 ---------

-There will be times were the components we provide fall short depending on the context.
-Good news is that it is simple to create custom components.
+In order to provide the flexibility necessary to build an advanced search experience, Vue Instant Search includes the ability to build custom components.

 ## What is a Custom Component